 - Go to camp

-- Take field trips to museums, festivals, and theaters, or travel around the world
+- Take field trips to museums, festivals, and theaters or travel across the country or around the world

 - Learn real-life business skills through the Cookie Sale Program